 - Vegetables: celery, red onion

-- Seasoning: Old Bay Seasoning, fresh dill, salt, fresh-cracked black pepper
+- Other Seasoning: fresh dill, salt, fresh-cracked black pepper, Fresh lemon juice

-What is Old Bay Seasoning?
-You’ll find it somewhere on the menu of every seafood restaurant in Maryland.
-It’s a glorious mix of flavors that you will instantly love.
-Old Bay was originally named “Delicious Brand Shrimp and Crab Seasoning”.
+Old Bay Seasoning was originally named “Delicious Brand Shrimp and Crab Seasoning”.
 No real surprise, the name didn’t stick.
 The Old Bay name was inspired by a steamship line that traveled the Chesapeake between Maryland and Virginia.

 EGG OR NO EGG?
 KEEPING OLD BAY SALMON CAKES TOGETHER